athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 /webserver
 ```

-Since there isn't any documentation on the ROS nodes running, I'm going to guess at their function.
+Since there isn't any documentation on the ROS nodes running, I will guess at their function.

 * battery_node: A battery monitoring process
 * control_node: The interface to the robot drive train that incorporates calibration
 * inference_engine: ML inference engine for controlling the bot
 * media_engine: Publishes camera data
 * model_optimizer: Loads/compresses your model for the inference engine
-* navigation_node: Appears to be the inference to control command converter
+* navigation_node: The interface to control commands
 * rosout: default ROS system status
 * servo_node: Low-level servo controller
 * software_update: Update software/ml model
 * web_video_server: Compress the video stream and serve it on a port
 * webserver: Serve the webpage for the robot

-If you want to learn more about any particular node, just enter `rosnode info <node_name>`
+If you want to learn more about any particular node, enter `rosnode info <node_name>`.

 For example, if you want to know more about the navigation node: